aza1re/oakcean-capital-internship/README.md

 # Oakcean Capital Internship

-Welcome to my internship project at Oakcean Capital.
+Welcome to my showcase of my internship at Oakcean Capital.
 This repository documents my work and solutions for the internship, focusing on quantitative trading, data engineering, and algorithmic strategy development.

 ## Overview